 - a dispute with your landlord about a tenancy deposit

 - rent or mortgage arrears but court proceedings have not yet started

 - a home that needs repairs but you are not at risk of harm from the conditions.

 Don’t worry if you are not sure if your situation is urgent.
 You can still ring us but be aware that you might need to wait in a queue and you may need to try to ring us a few times.

 What to expect when you ring

-Having relevant documents (tenancy agreements, court papers, council letters etc.) to hand will help us deal with your problem.
-When you do call, we’ll ask you to explain what’s going on – and these documents can help us understand the situation.
+Having documents (tenancy agreements, court papers, council letters etc.) to hand will help us understand and deal with your problem.
 Having a pen and paper can also be helpful.